mcsarullo/phase_Hilbert/Filter Approach/README.md

 FIFO_RT.ino - FIFO approach to data USING REAL TIME analog input.
 5-6ms processing time per entry.
 Currently phase shifted and needs to be fixed.

-FIFO_RT_DIG.inno - FIFO approach with real data.
+FIFO_RT_DIG.ino - FIFO approach with real data.
 Digital signals outputted from teensy at phase values changeable in code (one variable).
 5-6ms delay on non-interested entries, 8-9ms delay on entries of interest.